splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-appdynamics-integration.rst

            victorops-alert.sh

-   If you don’t have custom.xml already, create one with the below xml content:``<custom-actions>``
+   If you don't have custom.xml already, create one with the below xml content:``<custom-actions>``

    ::